ga-wdi-boston/mongoose/README.md

  and export that Model out of the module.

 Finally, we'll need to `require` this Model from `app-people.js` if we want to be able to use it there.
+And then we can run `node scripts/people.js` to load people into our mongoose-crud people collection in the correct format of our mongoose schema.

 Now let's actually get into writing the CRUD actions.